Goldziher/prompt-template/README.md

-# prompt-template
+# Prompt Template

 This is a lightweight zero-dependency Python library for managing LLM prompt template.

-It exports a class called `PromptTemplate`, which similarly to the stdlib `string.Template`, allows users to use `${variable}` type format strings.

-It additionally includes the following features:
+Its modelled on the stdlib `string.Template` but with more robust features.

+## Features

-    - template validation
+    - Template validation
+    - Support for nested braces and JSON structures
+    - Automatic value serialization
-    - incremental population of template values
+    - Incremental template population
+    - Clear error messages with detailed context
+    - Type hints for better IDE support
-    - serialization
+    - Extensible design

 ## Installation